openstack-infra/system-config/doc/source/running-your-own.rst

 This file lists the specific servers you are running.
-Minimally you need a ci-puppetmaster, gerrit (review), jenkins (secure jobs such as making releases), jenkins01 (untrusted jobs from any code author), puppetboard, nodepool, zuul, and then one or more slaves with appropriate distro choices.
+Minimally you need a ci-puppetmaster, gerrit (review), jenkins (secure jobs such as making releases), jenkins01 (untrusted jobs from any code author), puppet-dashboard, nodepool, zuul, and then one or more slaves with appropriate distro choices.

 A minimal site.pp can be useful to start with to get up and running.
 E.g.